 998 Broadway, 5.28 acres with the 80,000 sq.ft. former K-Mart building, set back from Broadway, and bordered by Gibson, Lombard and Beck Streets.

-The workshop on September 15th will kick-off the competition, and entrants will then have approximately FOUR months to work on their proposals, to be submitted by January 15, 2019.
-Questions concerning the competition will be accepted until October 15th, and then the answers will be made available to all entrants.
-The competition is open to all interested individuals and teams.
+The competition is open to all interested individuals and teams with submissions due March 14, 2019.
 It is strongly encouraged, but not required, to have a community member on the team.
 Taking into account community input, in one form or another, is required.

-An entrants’ event is scheduled for February 15th, 2019.
-At the entrants’ event all entries will be displayed, either on boards, or, if the entry is a written report, by copies of the report.
-Entrants’ will vote for their favorites at that time.
-The public will be able to vote for a People’s Choice award at the Yimby festival later in the year, and the judges will select the overall award winner.
-A minimum of $1500 in cash prizes will be awarded, split between the overall winner, and lesser amounts for other awarded projects.
+A special reception is scheduled for March 15th, 2019 at the Broadway Market where all entries will be displayed and entrants’ will vote for their favorite submissions.
+The public will be invited to vote for a People’s Choice award at the YIMBY Festival.
+An esteemed panel of judges will select the winning submissions with a top prize of $1000 in cash prizes.
 The panel of judges will include architects, planners, community activists, and a representative of the building owner.

 The design for the present competition is focused on one site, 998 Broadway, and how it relates to its surrounding neighborhood.
 Knowledge of the chosen site is critical, and time spent visiting the site and surroundings will be essential to developing a good proposal.
 Submissions should directly address sustainability with consideration of our local climate, sensitivity to the local community, which is a diverse group of ethnic and racial populations, and economically viable project solutions.
 The proposals should attempt to optimize the area’s ecological, social, cultural, and economic health.